 Having started in 1920, just after the first World War...
-Dorrance Publishing was a secret government program whose purpose was to gather, and investigate literary works of the era to determine political affiliations and religious beliefs.
+Dorrance Publishing was a secret government program whose purpose was to gather and investigate literary works of the era to determine political affiliations and religious beliefs.

 Today, social media has replaced Dorrance Publishing as the preferred method of spying on citizens, but Dorrance Publishing is still relevant in gathering information regarding foreign agendas of specific fringe groups.
+Is that a scam?

-If that sounds ridiculous, that’s because it is. 😀
+Well... if it sounds ridiculous, that’s because it is. 😀

 I'm sorry... everyone likes a good conspiracy and as a writer, a little drama to make an otherwise emotionless review come alive is always fun.

 I hope you don't mind.

 In all seriousness though, Dorrance Publishing is NOT a scam, no. In fact, with nearly 100 years of publishing history, I was surprised that people were even calling them a scam.